fondazionebordoni/misurainternet-ui/README.md

 Instructions for setting up development environment on your machine:

-1- Use Git to clone the project from GitHub.
-Launch "git clone https://github.com/fondazionebordoni/misurainternet-ui.git" 2- From the terminal, navigate to the cloned project root directory "misurainternet-ui" 3- Enter the command "npm install" and wait for it downloading all packages
+- Use Git to clone the project from GitHub.
+Launch `git clone https://github.com/fondazionebordoni/misurainternet-ui.git`
+- From the terminal, navigate to the cloned project root directory `misurainternet-ui`
+- Enter the command `npm install` and wait for it downloading all packages

 Instructions for launch the application:
-1- From the terminal, navigate to the project root directory 5- Use the command "npm start".
+- From the terminal, navigate to the project root directory
+- Use the command `npm start`.
 It will open your default web browser with the page of application

 note: the application will be available to any browser on you machine.
-Type "localhost:3000" in the address bar to open it.
+Type `localhost:3000` in the address bar to open it.

-This is not a standalone application.
-This web app contains only the client side part of the speedtest.
+>Note: This is not a standalone application.
+This web app contains only the client side part >of the speedtest.

-This application is intendend for debugging and testing purposes only.
-If you want to perform a speedtest in your local network, you can download the test server on GitHub: https://github.com/fondazionebordoni/misurainternet-speedtest
+If you want to use MisuraInternet's online servers, you need to enable CORS on the browser you are using.
-You must configure this application to use a local server.
-Open the file public/speedtest.js and edit lines 20 and 21.
+With the most common browsers it can easily be done via a third-party extension.

+Alternatively, you can download a test server from the repository [misurainternet-speedtest](https://github.com/fondazionebordoni/misurainternet-speedtest).
+In this way tests can be performed on a local network.
+To configure this server, refer to its `README.md` file.

+### About this project

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).